chatox/networks-science-course/practicum/README.md

 * [Cytoscape 3.8](https://cytoscape.org/download.html)
 * The [clustermaker2 plug-in](https://apps.cytoscape.org/apps/clustermaker2) for Cytoscape

 :warning: Please, if you run into problems installing this software, **ask in the course forum**.
-Please do not ask the practice professors, they absolutely do not have the bandwidth to be your computer technician.
+Please do not ask the practice professors, they absolutely do not have the bandwidth for this.

 ## Practice sessions